department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form templates and DD.md

 #### Card description
 Under the card name have a short description on how VA only accepts direct deposit and what their direct deposit information is going to be used for.

-Example: *We make payments only through direct deposit, also called  electronic funds transfer (EFT).
-If you’re approved for the Roger Stem Scholarship, we’ll need to know where to deposit the funds.*
+Example: *We make payments only through direct deposit, also called  electronic funds transfer (EFT).*

 #### Check image
 *insert check image here*